Josh Drack

-Josh Drack (born September 22, 1999) is an American soccer player who currently plays as a full back for Huntsville City in the MLS Next Pro.
+Josh Drack (born September 22, 1999) is an American soccer player who currently plays as a full back for Westchester SC in the USL League One.

 Career

 Youth

 Drack was part of the Arizona Arsenal Soccer Club and Real Salt Lake academy in Arizona, before moving to the Portland Timbers academy in 2016.
 In addition, he was with the Chilean clubs Colo-Colo and Universidad Católica in a brief trial step at the age of 14.